Managing Build America and other Direct Subsidy Bonds

 - The issuer should ensure that all accounting standards are adhered to in reporting subsidy payments.
 According to Governmental Accounting Standards Board (GASB), the payment of interest on the qualifying bonds is reported gross, not netted with the federal reimbursement.

-- Governments should develop written tax compliance procedures.
+- Governments should develop written tax compliance procedures, including any procedures unique to direct subsidy bonds.
 The IRS has stated consistently that issuers should have written tax compliance policies and procedures, and IRS Form 8038 asks governments if such policies and procedures are in place.
-Additionally, the IRS’s Voluntary Closing Agreement Program (VCAP), may have more beneficial terms for issuers that have written qualifying post issuance compliance procedures.
+Additionally, the IRS’s Voluntary Closing Agreement Program (VCAP), may have more beneficial terms for issuers that have written qualifying post- issuance compliance procedures.

 - Throughout the term of the bonds, issuers must be compliant with all tax laws related to direct subsidy bonds to ensure that they will continue to receive federal subsidy payments.
 Issuers are encouraged to consult with their bond counsel if any questions arise about tax compliance, for instance if there is a change in the purpose of the project to one that does not qualify as a direct subsidy bond.